drink-rain/tw-assignment/technical-writer/assignment.md

 ## Review Logs for a Pod

-Normally, your application outputs print statements or error messages to the console (`stdout`).
-In Kubernetes, those messages are captured and logged to the Pod's container.
+Normally, your application outputs print statements or error messages directly to the console (`stdout`).
+In Kubernetes, the Pod's container captures and logs these messages.
 This helps with debugging, since you can review specific containers to identify which one is raising an error.

 To display a container's logs, use the `kubectl logs` command.
 If your Pod only has one container, simply add the Pod's name: